-Success in forex is majorly attributed to the forex broker that a trader chooses.
+There are different types of forex brokers available today.
+And success in forex is majorly attributed to the type of forex broker that a trader chooses.

 One such important factor is the pricing from forex brokers.